 Make the desired settings, then turn the simulator on by highlighting the GPS SIMULATOR ON box and pressing ENT key.
-Press EXIT | EXIT | EXIT to erase this menu.
+Press EXIT|EXIT|EXIT to clear this menu.
 A message and tone appear periodically, warning you that the simulator is on.
-To turn the simulator off, repeat the above steps or turn the unit off.
+To turn the simulator off, repeat the above steps or turn off the unit.